The charge of the IRB is to weigh risks and benefits of participation in research and to protect the rights and welfare of the research participants.

 - Will the information be disseminated beyond the immediate setting in which it was collected (e.g., a school or a laboratory)?

 The determination to submit a project for IRB review is made by the faculty member, who is the principal investigator of the project.
-If a faculty member has determined that a project does meet the Federal definition, it is submitted to Research Protections Office.
+If a faculty member has determined that a project does meet the Federal definition, it is submitted to the Office of Research Integrity.
 The IRB will then review and classify the project into one of three categories: “exempt”, “expedited”, or “full review”.